SoCrespo/OC-Python-P03/README.md

 Once you have the syringe, all you have to do is rush to the exit.

 **SETUP**
 This program uses Python 3.7 and the Pygame module as a dependancy.
-To run it, you then need to:
+To run it, you need to:

 - install last version of Python following these instructions: <https://realpython.com/installing-python/>.
 - then install the required dependency by typing in terminal: `pip install -r requirements.txt`